rhebecaabreu/books-api/README.md

 - MySQL
 - Docker

-# Development
+# Running the project

+Make sure you have docker installed.
+Copy `.env.example` to `.env`
-Run `docker-compose up --build` to start containers
+Run `docker-compose up --build`
+Go to `localhost:8080/books` to verify if the server works.